 Joe Wheeler State Park resort sits on the banks of Wheeler Lake.
 The beautiful 2,550-acre park offers a stunning waterfront lodge, complete with convention facilities and a restaurant.
 There’s an 18-hole championship standard golf course, a full-service marina with overnight and permanent docking slips, modern and basic camping, cabins, a rustic group lodge, and lakeside cottages.

-Wheeler Lake is a wonderful place for bank fishing.
+Wheeler Lake is a wonderful place for bank fishing and one of the best fishing locations in Alabama.
 There are also opportunities for pier fishing and boat fishing; either rent a craft or bring your own if you prefer.
 Other facilities include accommodation.
 It can be deep in areas, so you’ll want to have equipment that will help you track fish and measure depth.

 Joe Wheeler State Park can be found in northern Alabama, close to Athens.
 The exact location can be viewed at this link.